collective/collective.siteimprove/README.rst

 Install the Add-on from the Plone Add-ons control panel under Site Setup.
 Then go to the Siteimprove control panel and request a new token (or paste in an existing one), and save.
-The toobar and action should be available to Site Administrators and Managers (the permission can be delegated to other roles), on any content that is publicly visible.
+The overlay button and toolbar action will be available to Site Administrators and Managers (the permission can be delegated to other roles), on any content that is publicly visible.

 Contribute